 EU must build a fairer and more progressive tax system

 Part of this rising inequality stems from harmful economic practices like tax avoidance.
-Tax avoidance by multinational companies means developed and developing countries lose huge amounts of income every year that governments could spend on public services proven to lessen inequality, such as healthcare and education.
+Tax avoidance by multinational companies means developed and developing countries lose huge amounts of income every year that governments could spend on public services proven to lessen inequality and tackle the pandemic, such as healthcare and social protection.

-The EU should work with its global partners to create a fair tax system that is essential to eradicating poverty and inequality by 2030.
+The EU should work with its global partners to create a fair tax system that is essential to a green recovery from COVID-19, and eradicating poverty and inequality by 2030.
 This includes putting an end to tax dodging and tax havens both within and outside the EU, stopping the race to the bottom in corporate taxation, improving tax transparency, and promoting progressive taxation and universal, free and accountable public services in Europe and beyond.

 Read our detailed briefing on the changes that the EU should introduce in its own, and the global, tax system.